gordy93/Prometheus_Capital_2026/README.md

 * Large degradation means the signal’s apparent edge weakens materially when moved out-of-sample.
 * Better signals should rank well out-of-sample even when selected through many alternative partitions.

-This is one of the most important parts of the framework because it explicitly tests whether a signal survives the research-selection process itself.
+This section explicitly tests whether a signal survives the research-selection process itself.

 FALSE DISCOVERY RATE CONTROL

-Because many signals are tested simultaneously, the notebook applies Benjamini-Hochberg False Discovery Rate control to test-period p-values.
+Because many signals are tested simultaneously, the notebook applies Benjamini-Hochberg False Discovery Rate (Benjamini & Hochberg, 1995) control to test-period p-values.

 Why this matters:
 If many candidate signals are tested, some will appear significant purely by chance.
 False discovery rate control helps reduce the number of false positives among the signals that are selected.